fibo/fibo.github.io/_posts/2020-03-22-simple-redux.md

 > A reducer, its initial state, actions and constants can be implemented all in the same file.

 There is no need to open several files to implement a reducer action.
-This is a simple reducer with a *foo* action.
+This is a simple reducer with a *create foo* action.

 ```javascript
 // Action name